dineshsinghdhami/digital-clock.py/README.md

 ## 🚀 Features

-- 🕰️ Real-time clock with hours, minutes, and seconds
+- 🕰️ Real-time clock with hours, minutes, and seconds.
-- 📅 Displays the current date
+- 📅 Displays the current date.
-- 🖥️ Built with **Tkinter**
+- 🖥️ Built with **Tkinter.**

 ---